compositeurdigital/compositeurdigital.github.io/UX/en/user_guide/presentation.md

 1. The workspace : a collaborative area, to display, manipulate and edit content.
 1. A dock to browse and access your content.
 1. The menu button, available on the right side and left side of the screen, useful to :
-   a.
-Add notes, blanksheets or templates.
+   - a.
+Add notes, blanksheets, stickers or templates.
-   b.
-Change the ink color of your pen.
+   - b.
+Change the ink type and color of your pen, use your finger to draw on documents, ect.
-   c.
-Access settings of your project.
+   - c.
+Access settings of your project : you can enable / disable options such as tape or rotation from this menu.
-   d.
-Import / paste new documents
+   - d.
+Import documents : select a list of file, paste content from your clipboard, take a screenshot of another app.
-   e.
+   - e.
 Share your work
-   f.
+   - f.
 Save your project
-   g.
-Visualize all your documents : favorites, imported documents, history, environment.
+   - g.
+Visualize all your documents : selection, imported documents, recycle bin, universes.
+   - h.
+Browse all the templates available : stickers, diagrams, boards...

 #### Open a document